nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         Expected: First patient's risk is edited to `HIGH`.
 Details of the edited patient are shown in the status message.

     12. Test case: `edit 1 risk/ABC`<br>
         Expected: No patient is edited.
-Error details are shown in the status message: "Risks should only be either HIGH, MEDIUM OR LOW".
+Error details are shown in the status message.

     13. Test case: `edit 0 hp/91234567`<br>
         Expected: No patient is edited.
-Error details are shown in the status message: "Invalid command format...".
+Error details are shown in the status message.

     14. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
         Expected: No patient is edited.
 Error details are shown in the status message.